ProteinCalc Logo

 Ingredients

-• 1 scoop pea protein
+• 1 scoop pea or soy protein

-• 1 cup soy milk
+• 1 cup unsweetened soy milk

-• Espresso or cold brew
+• 1 shot espresso or 6 oz cold brew

 • Ice

-• Vanilla extract
+• Vanilla extract and cinnamon

 Method